Matt Wallner hits grand slam to help Twins beat A's 11-3

 "I've got a bad neck, I could barely get my eyes to where that ball was going," Twins manager Rocco Baldelli said.
 "One of the furthest balls I've ever seen hit.
 Ever.
 That's 20-something years of professional baseball.
 Like truly like a rocket as it went into the night.
 A nice way to start the game off, but then the rest of the game there were some really good things too."

-Christian Vázquez added a three-run double for Minnesota, the AL Central champion that started its final home series of the regular season against the Athletics, who lost their 109th game, the most for the franchise since losing 117 in 1916 when they were in Philadelphia.
+Christian Vázquez added a three-run double for Minnesota, the AL Central champion that started its final home series of the regular season.

 Bailey Ober (8-6) pitched the first five innings to earn the win for the Twins, who are using the final week of the season to set up their pitching for the playoffs.
 Chris Paddack pitched behind Ober, making his first major league appearance since May 8, 2022, after undergoing a second Tommy John surgery.